Gene-Edited Transplant Strategy May Reduce Relapse Risk in High-Risk AML

 Key Takeaways

-Data from a phase 1/2 trial revealed that CRISPR–Cas9–edited donor stem cell transplants lacking CD33 enabled rapid engraftment and allowed post-transplant gemtuzumab ozogamicin maintenance in high-risk AML/MDS patients without prolonged hematologic toxicity.
+Data from a phase 1/2 trial revealed that CRISPR–Cas9–edited donor stem cell transplants lacking CD33 enabled rapid engraftment and allowed posttransplant gemtuzumab ozogamicin maintenance in high-risk patients with AML/MDS without prolonged hematologic toxicity.

-In emerging data published in JAMA Network, it was discovered that a CRISPR–Cas9 gene-edited allogeneic hematopoietic cell transplantation (alloHCT) product, tremtelectogene empogeditemcel (trem-cel/VOR33, Vor Biopharma, Inc.), demonstrated rapid engraftment and enabled post-transplant maintenance treatment with gemtuzumab ozogamicin (GO; Mylotarg, Wyeth Pharmaceuticals, Inc.) without prolonged hematologic toxicity in patients with high-risk acute myeloid leukemia (AML) and myelodysplastic syndrome (MDS).¹
+In emerging data published in JAMA Network, it was discovered that a CRISPR–Cas9 gene-edited allogeneic hematopoietic cell transplantation (alloHCT) product, tremtelectogene empogeditemcel (trem-cel/VOR33, Vor Biopharma, Inc), demonstrated rapid engraftment and enabled posttransplant maintenance treatment with gemtuzumab ozogamicin (GO; Mylotarg, Wyeth Pharmaceuticals, Inc) without prolonged hematologic toxicity in patients with high-risk acute myeloid leukemia (AML) or myelodysplastic syndrome (MDS).¹

-Relapse following alloHCT remains one of the leading causes of mortality in patients with high-risk AML, primarily amongst those with adverse cytogenetics, measurable residual disease (MRD), secondary AML, or prior relapse before transplant.² While maintenance approaches following transplant are being explored, many are limited by severe myelosuppression and toxicity to donor-derived healthy hematopoietic cells.2,3
+Relapse following alloHCT remains one of the leading causes of mortality in patients with high-risk AML, primarily among those with adverse cytogenetics, measurable residual disease (MRD), secondary AML, or prior relapse before transplant.² Although maintenance approaches following transplant are being explored, many are limited by severe myelosuppression and toxicity to donor-derived healthy hematopoietic cells.2,3

-Trem-cel was formulated in order to address this limitation through using CRISPR–Cas9 gene editing to delete CD33 from donor CD34+ hematopoietic stem and progenitor cells prior to transplantation.¹ Theoretically, the edited graft permits clinicians to administer GO after transplant while sparing healthy donor-derived myeloid cells from toxicity.¹ The data notes that CD33 appears nonessential for normal hematopoiesis, supporting its viability as a gene-editing target.1,5
+Trem-cel was formulated to address this limitation by using CRISPR–Cas9 gene editing to delete CD33 from donor CD34+ hematopoietic stem and progenitor cells prior to transplantation.¹ Theoretically, the edited graft permits clinicians to administer GO after transplant while sparing healthy donor-derived myeloid cells from toxicity.1 The data note that CD33 appears nonessential for normal hematopoiesis, supporting its viability as a gene-editing target.1,5

 Trial Design and Patient Population